KetchupOnMyKetchup/BilingualSubtitleCreator/README.md

-# 🎬 Bulgarian → English Subtitle Project
+# 🎬 Bilingual Subtitle Project

-This project automates the process of **transcribing, cleaning, translating, and merging Bulgarian / English bilingual subtitles files** alongside video files on a media server and naming them the same as the video file with `.bg.srt` appended so that Jellyfin or similar can pick them up automatically.
+This project automates the process of **transcribing, cleaning, translating, and merging bilingual subtitles files** alongside video files on a media server and naming them the same as the video file with `.<language-shorthand>.srt` for example `bg.srt` appended so that Jellyfin or similar can pick them up automatically.
 There are 3 main Python scripts that need to be run sequentially.
 All of these can be re-run on an existing directory and will check and make sure it doesn't duplicate work or files.

 ---

 ## 📌 How to Run
+In the following instructions, I will use the example of transcribing Bulgarian (BG) audio movie files into subtitles, then translating them into secondary English (EN) which will be displayed underneath the Bulgarian subtitles.

+### **Setup config file**:
+  1. Go to [the configuration file](config.py) and choose your primary and secondary languages.
+Set the correct ISO codes (like "en", "es", "fr") for LANG_PREFIX.
+  2. Ensure you change the `BASE_DIR` in [the configuration file](config.py) to your desired folder.
+  3. Choose your "traversal behavior" as well.

 ### **Transcribe**:
   1. Open PowerShell and start the whisper environment - `.\whisper-env\Scripts\activate` so you can run the batch whisper script.
         - This will skip the folder if `movie.bg.srt` exists already.
-  2. **[Call Open AI's Whisper Whisper](batch_whisper_missing_bg.py)** — Run through Open AI's Whisper to Transcribe video's audio into Bulgarian subtitles.
+  2. **[Call Open AI's Whisper Whisper](batch_whisper.py)** — Run `.\batch_whisper.py`
+        - Run through Open AI's Whisper to Transcribe video's audio into Bulgarian subtitles.
 This will run through your target folder `BASE_DIR` and go into each folder non-recursively.

 ### **Clean, Translate, and Merge BG/EN subs**:
   _(Do the followins steps in regular PowerShell, don't need whisper env).
 These will run through your target folder `BASE_DIR` and go into each folder non-recursively._